hiim-hr/suMRak/README.md

  ## suMRak Components

-suMRak contains many different components, all integrated to work and communicate with each other - thereby reducing the amount of different tools required for getting the information you need from your MRI data to only one.
+suMRak contains many different components, all integrated to work and communicate with each other - thereby reducing the amount of different tools required for getting the information you need from your MRi data to only one.
 > [!NOTE]
 > suMRak comes with its own carefully written [MANUAL], which explains all of the components in detail and provides recommended workflow steps.